What is the Jinishian Memorial Program?

 We invite you to learn more about the wide scope of our programs and how you can get involved.

-This year we observed the 100th anniversary of the Armenian Genocide—the systematic massacre of one and a half million Armenians that began on April 24, 1915, and continued into the early 1920s.
-The 221st General Assembly (2014) of the Presbyterian Church (U.S.A.) called on congregations to remember this event in worship on April 26, 2015, and directed church leadership to urge the United States President and Congress to condemn the acts as genocide as well.
+A systematic massacre of 1.5 million Armenians began in 1915 and continued into the early 1920s.
+The 221st General Assembly (2014) of the Presbyterian Church (U.S.A.) called on congregations to remember this event in worship annually and directed church leadership to urge the United States President and Congress to condemn the acts as genocide as well.
 Continue reading

 PREPARE FOR WORSHIP!
 Every year April 24th is a Day of Remembrance.
 Click to download printable resources including a Minute for Missions insert.
 Find more here